MA/PGDip Heritage Studies / Overview

-- Have the opportunity to design and take part in live projects with heritage organisations in Manchester.
+- Have the opportunity to design and take part in live projects with heritage and community organisations in Manchester.

 Each year the School of Arts, Languages and Cultures offer a number of School awards and Subject-specific bursaries (the values of which are usually set at Home/EU fees level), open to both Home/EU and international students.
 The deadline for these is early February each year.
 Details of all funding opportunities, including deadlines, eligibility and how to apply, can be found on the School's funding page where you can also find details of the Government Postgraduate Loan Scheme.

 See also the University's postgraduate funding database to see if you are eligible for any other funding opportunities.